 Coffee is, without question, one of the most popular drinks in the entire world.
-Service members around the globe wake up every morning to enjoy a tasty cup of the brewed beverage and drink it throughout the day to get a critical mid-day boost.
+Service members around the globe wake up every morning to enjoy a tasty cup of Joe and drink it throughout the day to get a critical mid-day boost.

 Since then, the bean has been sold throughout the world.
 People of all ages consume countless gallons of the special drink we commonly refer to as a “cup of Joe.”
 But have you ever wondered where that nickname came from?